krrishexe/DSA/Javascript/IMPORTANT_NOTES.md

 17). documen.getelementById('orange').onclick = function(){}  // onlclick ko ek function chahiye hota hai.

+21). *Differnce between '.getElementByClassName' and '.querySelectorAll'*
+    --> .getElementByClassName returns a **HTMLCollection** whereas .querySelectorAll returns a **NodeList**.
+    --> .getElementByClassName is faster than .querySelectorAll.

+**NOTE** - what are HTMLCollection and NodeList ?
+    --> HTMLCollection is an array like object which contains all the live, ordered collection of HTMl elements. automatically updates the changes in DOM.
+    --> NodeList is also an array like object which contains all the elements of the DOM.
+Its not live and doesnt automatically     updates the changes in DOM.

 18).
 In closures , whenever the outer function leaves , it leaves its lexical enviornment (variables.) with the inner function.

 19).
 Intersection and Union of two sets :